Skip to main content

 Deploying Your First DWC App

-BBj's DWC web client allows you to develop for the Web using BBj's comprehensive, simple language.
-BBj handles backend and frontend, so you can simply write a BBj program, register events, and run it in the browser.
-BBj will do the rest.
+BBj handles both backend and frontend -- write a BBj program, register events, and run it in the browser.
+BBj does the rest.

-Any of the programs you wrote in this course can be started in the DWC client.
-To deploy your program on the web, follow these steps:
+Any of the programs from this course can be deployed to the DWC client.
+Follow these steps:

 The URL pattern would be http://localhost:8888/webapp/Sample for the parameters above.